Your Staff Resources

 Staff members in R&DE Student Housing, your residence, and many university departments work closely together to ensure that your residence experience is an exceptional one.
 Professional and student staff members provide the central intellectual, social, and personal support for residence life.
 When you need an answer or solution, let us know.

-Front Desk Supervisors at our Housing Front Desks are here to assist you with all aspects of your campus life.
+Service Center Supervisors at our Housing Service Centers are here to assist you with all aspects of your campus life.
 Don’t hesitate to call on them whenever you need a hand with:

 - Check-in and check-out

 R&DE Student Housing staff who work in your residence include:

 - Housing Building Managers are responsible for ensuring that residences in their area are well maintained, clean, and safe.
 They supervise groups of custodians who perform the daily tasks required to keep the residences clean.

 - Custodians clean the common areas of each residence, such as lounges, hallways, studies, laundry rooms kitchenettes, and bathrooms.
 During the summer months, they provide hotel-like services to conference guests.
 They prepare vacant rooms and apartments in preparation for students’ arrivals.